Planning to launch your own React Native video editor app, but wonder what features, filters, and libraries to adopt?

 - Stability concerns

-Such toolkits tend to evolve organically over time, and many contributions can be made without the entire code in mind.
+Such React Native toolkits tend to evolve organically over time, and many contributions can be made without the entire code in mind.
 This might entail stability issues.

 - Compatibility issues

-Even if an open source SDK offers all the necessary features, they can be inaccessible due to compatibility issues.
+Even if an open-source SDK offers all the necessary features, it can be inaccessible due to compatibility issues.
 This, again, means additional coding on your side to make the integration possible.

 - The lack of support and new releases

-With all these disadvantages taken into account, open source SDKs can be an option for simple apps with basic features.
+With all these disadvantages taken into account, open-source React Native SDKs can be an option for simple apps with basic features.
 However, if your case is different, go with commercial alternatives.